Can Text Messages be Used in Court? A Close Look

 California Evidence Code section 210 refers to relevant evidence as “having any tendency in reason to prove or disprove” a disputed fact.
 Only relevant evidence is admissible under California Evidence Code section 350.
 Section 351 provides that all relevant evidence is admissible except as provided by statute.

-Text messages might be relevant in a criminal case to show threats, prior inconsistent statements or admissions were made, to establish harassment, and so on.
-In family law matters, messages can establish the existence of or intent to hide assets, continued failure to comply with visitation and support orders.
-In a contract case, they could provide written evidence for the terms of an oral agreement or clarify the intention of the parties.
-Except where a signature or other formality is required, they can serve almost the same purposes as hard copies of documents have in the past.
+Except where a signature or other formality is required, text messages can serve almost the same purposes as hard copies of documents have in the past.
 Like those more traditional documents, they must still pass evidentiary muster.
-As McDaniel points out, for example, text messages may not be read when they are sent.
-So the failure to respond may not indicate agreement.
-Likewise, a text message without more, such as a contemporaneous response, is not proof of if or when a notice was received.
+As McDaniel points out, text messages may not be read when sent, so the failure to respond may not indicate agreement.
+Likewise, a text message without more, such as a contemporary response, is not proof of if or when a notice was received.

 “b) Examples.
 The following are examples only — not a complete list — of evidence that satisfies the requirement: